Mikaela Shiffrin: Race victories

-Victories (88)
+Victories (102)

 Including both parallel slalom and parallel giant slalom.

 World Championship results

 Shiffrin competed in her first World Championships in 2013 at Schladming, Austria, and finished sixth in the giant slalom at Planai.
 Two days later, in the slalom, she won the world title at age 17.

 Olympic results

-Favored to win the slalom at the 2014 Winter Olympics in Sochi, Russia, Shiffrin led after the first run and nearly fell in the second, but held on for victory at Rosa Khutor.
+Favored to win the gold medal in slalom at the 2014 Winter Olympics in Sochi, Russia, Shiffrin led after the first run and nearly fell in the second, but held on for victory at Rosa Khutor.
 Three weeks shy of her 19th birthday, she became the youngest slalom champion in Olympic history.
 Three days earlier, she finished fifth in the giant slalom, held in the rain.

 She competed in the 2018 Winter Olympics in Pyeongchang, where she won the gold medal in the giant slalom and silver medal in the Combined.
 She placed 4th in the slalom despite being favored to win the gold medal in the event.